YOzaz/kursinis/docs/METRICS-GUIDE.md

 ## 📊 Overview

 This guide explains all metrics used in the Lithuanian Propaganda Detection System.
 The system compares AI model results against expert annotations using statistical methods to measure performance accuracy.
+This implementation is based on research methodologies from Zaranka's Master's thesis (2025) and follows ATSPARA project standards for Lithuanian propaganda detection.

 ## 🎯 Core Metrics